ghuyyh/final_project_oop/README.md

 2. Click "+" next to each file you want to save the change to the server.
 3. Enter a commit message( what you just code or do).
 4. Click the dropdown button "v" near **Commit**, then choose **Commit & Push**.
-5. To get latest changes from teammates, click the sync/refresh (circle icon) near the repository title "final_project_oop" in Source control tab.
+5. To get latest changes from teammates, click the three dot "..." near the repository title "final_project_oop" in Source control tab then pull.